AusClimateService/data-code-group/data_roadmap.md

 Many ACS researchers working at CSIRO will be able to store data and code in ACS-related projects on NCI (`xv83` and `ia39` at the moment).
-A similar project has been established for Bureau researchers (`mn51`).
+Similar projects have been established for Bureau researchers (`mn51` for general analysis, `tp28`/`hd50` for BARPA/BARRA compute and raw data storage).
 This document contains our current plans for managing those spaces.
 To start the conversation,
 here's a representation of how things might be organised,